UniFormal/uniformal.github.io/doc/applications/intellij.md

 ```
 </span>

+1. Typecheck your files which contain the affected theories and views.
-1. Enter MPaths in the input boxes.
+2. Enter MPaths in the input boxes.
 E.g. for the example file, take:
   - `http://cds.omdoc.org/theorysplittest/generalization/metricAndNormedSpaces?NormedVectorspaceThms` as the input theory
   - `http://cds.omdoc.org/theorysplittest/generalization/metricAndNormedSpaces?NormedVectorspace` as the to-be-generalized part
   - `http://cds.omdoc.org/theorysplittest/generalization/metricAndNormedSpaces?MetricSpace` as the generalization of that part
   - `http://cds.omdoc.org/theorysplittest/generalization/metricAndNormedSpaces?NormedAsMetricSpaces` as the specialization morphism
-2. Click `Generalize`
+3. Click `Generalize`

 ### Notes on automatic type checking